michaelaaroncantrell/NBA-Player-Salaries/README.md

 ![Salary by Team](https://github.com/michaelaaroncantrell/NBA-Player-Salaries/blob/master/images/salary-by-team.png)

-Of course my models didn't account for all of the variance in player salary, with most models accounting for about half $R^2\approx 0.5$.
+Of course my models didn't account for all of the variance in player salary, with most models accounting for about half (R-squared about 0.5).
 Interestingly enough, taking a look at the players that my model predicted were most over and underpaid, CJ McCollum, the player my model indicated was most *under paid* actually won the most improved player of the year award in 2016, and his salary went up 700% the following year, to approximately what my model predicted he deserved.

 ![Most Underpaid Players](https://github.com/michaelaaroncantrell/NBA-Player-Salaries/blob/master/images/signif-underpaid.png)